Adoption of a minor by a single person

 Vital status

 The decision to adopt the plenary is entered in the civil registry of the adopted person's place of birth.
-This transcript shall be made at the request of public prosecutor, within 15 days of the date on which the decision is taken in force of res judicata
+This transcript shall be made at the request of public prosecutor, within 15 days of the date on which the decision is taken force of res judicata.

 When the adopted child was born abroad, the decision was entered in the registers of the central civil registry office of the Ministry of Foreign Affairs.